Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Proof

 \subsection{Analyzing Noisy Nearest Neighbors}

+We start by stating an important Lemma \ref{lemma:nearest_neighbor}, adapted from \cite{BorgsChayesLeeShah17} that characterizes the error of the noisy nearest neighbor algorithm.
 Recall that our algorithm estimates $F(u, v, w)$, i.e. $f(\theta_u, \theta_v, \theta_w)$, according to \eqref{eq:estimate}, which simply averages over data-points $\Mppp(a, b, c)$ corresponding to tuples $(a, b, c)$ for which $a$ is close to $u$, $b$ is close to $v$ and $c$ is close to $w$ according to the estimated distance function.
 The choice of parameter $\eta$ allows for tradeoff between bias and variance of the algorithm.

 We first argue that the data-driven distance estimates $\dist$ will concentrate around an ideal data-independent distance $d(\theta_u,\theta_v)$ for $d: [0,1]^2 \to \mathbb{R}_+$.
 We subsequently argue that the nearest neighbor estimate produced by \eqref{eq:estimate} using $d(\theta_u,\theta_v)$ in place of $\dist(u,v)$ will yield a good estimate by properly choosing the threshold $\eta$ to tradeoff between bias and variance.
 The bias will depend on the local geometry of the function $f$ relative to the distances defined by $d$.
 The variance depends on the measure of the latent variables $\{\theta_u\}_{u \in [n]}$ relative to the distances defined by $d$, i.e. the number of observed tuples $(a, b, c) \in \cEppp$ such that $d(\theta_u,\theta_a) \leq \eta$, $d(\theta_v,\theta_{b}) \leq \eta$ and $d(\theta_w,\theta_{c}) \leq \eta$ needs to be sufficiently large.
 We formalize the above stated desired properties.